-There are many decorative hemming stitch suggestions.
-Depending on the decoration or the stitch, hems can be embroidered, scalloped or even tasseled.
+There are many decorative hand hemming stitch suggestions.
+Depending on the decoration or the stitch, hems can be embroidered, scalloped, or even tasseled.

 Hemming Stitch - In Conclusion

-Although the hem of the dress or sleeve edge is the last part of the process it does not have to be a dull finishing portion of the garment.
-The hem can be the finale, the last pizazz of the garment and an opportunity to be creative.
+Although the hem of the dress or sleeve edge is the last part of the process it does not have to be a dull finishing portion of the garment. a hand stitched hem can be the finale, the last pizazz of the garment, and an opportunity to be creative.

 More Hem Articles

 - GENERAL HEMS – How to Sew a Hem

 - NARROW HEMS – Sew a Narrow Hem

 - ROLLED HEM FOOT – How to Use a Rolled Hem Foot